* Cisco falls after results, outlook

 * Whole Foods drops after cutting forecast

-NEW YORK, Feb 13 (Reuters) - U.S. stocks were set for a lower open on Thursday, weighed by a disappointing outlook from Cisco Systems and weaker-than-expected data on consumer spending and the labor market.
+NEW YORK, Feb 13 (Reuters) - U.S. stock index futures declined on Thursday, after a disappointing outlook from Cisco Systems and ahead of data on retail sales and the labor market.

-* Cisco fell 3.3 percent to $22.09 in premarket trading and was poised to weigh on each of the major U.S. indexes after the network-gear maker forecast a drop of 6 to 8 percent in revenue in the current quarter.
+* Cisco fell 4 percent to $21.94 in premarket trading after the network gear maker forecast a drop of 6 to 8 percent in revenue in the current quarter.

 * Comcast Corp said it would buy Time Warner Cable Inc for $45.2 billion in an all-stock deal that combines the two largest U.S. cable operators.